DJilanov/TicTacToeFinal/README.md

 [![1](Screenshots/1.png)](Screenshots/1.png)

-The main reason I created that game was because i will always remember the games i plaid with my friends when i was young.
-I hope you like it just like me or atleast give it a try
+The main reason I created that game was because I will always remember the games i played with my friends when I was young.
+I hope you like it just like me or at least give it a try

 * Supports almost all of the Windows
 * Just start and go
-* Can be plaid vs other player
+* Can be played vs other player
 * Smart AI

 ### Installation